kgurushankar/APCS.Final/README.md

 ## Instructions:
 1. click and join a server, or the provided server
 2. select your team
-3. use WASD to move
+3. use WASD or arrow keys to move
-4. use your mouse to change your facing direction and use left click to fire
+4. use your mouse to fire
 5. press space to respawn once dead
 ## Features:
 ### Must Have: